There's no place like Durham

 From the library, I went straight across the green to the cathedral which sits atop a quasi-island promontory of bedrock.
 It screams "Sanctuary!"

 Reluctantly leaving, I crossed the green again to the Castle which was “closed” in the sense that it is used as a college of the University of Durham.
-Between terms, however, including most of the summer, you can rent rooms in the castle for surprisingly low costs.

 Then, home again without incident–except for the train being overrun at Peterborough by hordes of college-age girls apparently planning the cold and damp Euro-equivalent of Spring Break.
 They reminded me of Catherine, and I wanted to tell them all to stay home with their parents. . .but silently accepted that they wouldn’t listen either.